-User Photo in Office 365 it’s a problem which was driving me crazy for last few weeks, event I wrote a lot of posts on official Microsoft forum.
-This one is based on personal experience of last few weeks when I was doing our local Active Directory integration with Office 365 and Azure AD.
+User Photo in Office 365 it’s a problem that was driving me crazy for the last few weeks, even I wrote a lot of posts on the official Microsoft forum.
+This one is based on personal experience of the last few weeks when I was doing our local Active Directory integration with Office 365 and Azure AD.
 I am SharePoint guy and I just wanted to present my users photos in SharePoint.
-Unfortunately for some reasons user photos which were existing in my local active directory on premise installation didn’t appear in SharePoint online.
+Unfortunately for some reasons user photos which were existing in my local active directory on-premise installation didn’t appear in SharePoint online.
 Our local support says that everything is perfect.
-Unfortunately there was a problem.
+Unfortunately, there was a problem.

-This my account in our on premise AD
+This is my account in our on-premise AD

 But when I displayed my user in Office 365 there was no my photo